enc3/cobblemon-setup-1.21.1/README.md

 # Post Install Check

 ### Reminder to download Cobblemon as well.
-### Reminder to download and move resource pack as well.
+### Reminder to download and move resource packs as well.
 1. Start the game, it should start normally without crashing.

 2. To test if the mod works, either try joining the server, or create a new single player world with Creative mode and cheats enabled.
 Pressing `M` should open the starter pokemon selection menu.
 Commands like `/spawnpokemon`, `/spawnallpokemon` should be available (unless you forgot to enable cheats on world creation).